 The pdf also sports information on a unique city – Tian-Ti Ang, the city of vampires!
 The place not only comes with a settlement statblock, it also features notes on the houses, the local laws and rivalries and conclude the pdf on a high note with a deadly vampire ninja at CR 12.

 Editing and formatting are very good, I noticed no glaring glitches.
 Layout adheres, for the most part, to a two-column full-color standard, though the pdf switches this up with one-column passages where appropriate.
-The artworks, for the most part, are public domain, but fit the theme, with some stock thrown in.
+The artworks, for the most part, are public domain, but fit the theme, with some stock thrown in – the new cover is certainly nice.
 Like all Veranthea codex books, this book is chock-full with information, but doesn’t feel as jammed and busy as previous books, which is a good thing in my book.
 The pdf comes fully bookmarked for your convenience.

-Luis Loza’s Lost Legends of Urethiel delivers in spades: The critters, for the most part, are creative and drink deeply from the wellspring of lesser known pieces of mythology.
+Luis Loza’s Lost Legends of Urethiel deliver in spades: The critters, for the most part, are creative and drink deeply from the wellspring of lesser known pieces of mythology.
 The NPCs are similarly diverse in their builds and feature some characters that make good use of Urethiel’s unique birthrights.
 More importantly, this pdf left me with the DESIRE to actually use quite a few of the creatures herein.
 While the lack of artworks for the critters is always a bit of an issue for bestiaries, if you are not solely focused on that component, you will love A LOT of the critters herein: Instead of doing the standard Yuki-no-onna, penanggalan-routine, this instead opts for creatures you haven’t yet see hundreds of times.
 In short – this is a great, fun supplement.
-While I am not a fan of the two feats and while not all NPCs are genius or that creative, the critters are creative and fun and so are the NPCs – as a whole, a supplement well worth getting, making me settle on a final verdict of 5 stars, just short of my seal of approval.
+While not all NPCs are genius or that creative, the critters are creative and fun and so are many of the NPCs – as a whole, a supplement well worth getting, making me settle on a final verdict of 5 stars, just short of my seal of approval.
+Oh, and the feats being cut down to size with the new artwork just represents the icing on the cake!
+Get this!

 You can get this cool collection of critters and NPCs here on OBS!